mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > **RECOMMENDATION:** If the threat model of the system is against an adversary
 > which can access the messages on the device without even needing to attack
 > MLS, the application should delete plaintext messages and ciphertexts
-> immediately after encryption or decryption.
+> as soon as practical after encryption or decryption.

 Even though, from the strict point of view of the security formalization, a ciphertext is always public and will forever be, there is no loss in trying to